coderforbd/Getting-and-Cleaning-Data-Course-Project/README.md

 ### README.md
-It is the file you read right now and tries to explain the purpose and the contents of the repository.
+It is the file you are reading right now which tries to explain the purpose and the contents of the repository.

 ### project_data.R